Options Trading Glossary: Your Go-To Guide

 How To Use the Glossary in Real-Time Trading

-Think of this glossary as a ticket to navigating the chaos of options trading.
+Think of this glossary as your secret weapon for navigating the chaos of options trading.
 Start by getting cozy with basic terms like calls, puts, and strike price.
-Then, when you’re deep in the trading trenches, whip it out to decode the lingo flying around in news articles or chat rooms.
+These are your bread and butter for understanding the moves you’re making.